nrwl/nx/docs/shared/using-nx/nx-cli.md

 The [`nx graph` command](/cli/dep-graph) displays this project graph in a web browser for you to explore.

+{% callout type="note" title="Previously" %}
-Note: In older versions of Nx, the project graph was launched with `nx dep-graph`.
+In older versions of Nx, the project graph was launched with `nx dep-graph`.
 For backward compatibility, that command is aliased to `nx graph`.
+{% /callout %}

 ```bash
 nx graph